 There are so many places to enjoy a warming meal or drink on Rottnest Island.
 From coffee and desserts to fresh seafood; you’re spoilt for choice when it comes to delicious dining options to warm you up!

 Winter is one of the best times to hit the surf on Rottnest Island if you love those big swells.
 You can hire surfboards and wetsuits from Pedal and Flipper or bring them across on the ferry with you.
 Our favourite surf breaks are Salmon Bay, Strickland Bay, Stark Bay and Ricey Beach.
 In fact, Strickland Bay has been ranked as one of the top 50 surf breaks in the world!
 Rottnest also has various reef breaks on both sides of the island including Radar Reef, Cathedral Rocks and Chicken Reef.

 What’s cuter than a quokka?
 A baby quokka of course!
-In winter you’ll see the mother quokkas carrying their babies in their pouches.
+In winter you’ll see the mother quokkas carrying their joeys in their pouches.
 If you’re lucky, you’ll see one of the infants pop their face out to give you a quick smile!
 Always observe quokkas, especially ones with joeys, from a reasonable distance for ther safety, and yours.